Close

 Find practical tips for first-time presenters & quick refreshers for savvy orators in this Speaker Tips and Guidelines Toolkit.

-Confirmed speakers: Did you receive your speaker confirmation email, with your Speaker Service Center link?
-If not, please contact us at programs@acc.com.
+Confirmed speakers: Did you receive your speaker confirmation email?
+If not, contact us at programs@acc.com.

 • Items to consider

-6. Use available resources (from ACC) to learn about your audience
+2. Use available ACC resources to learn about your audience

 • To see summarized meeting-level general attendee demographics, please click on the Speaker Service Center link found within your speaker confirmation email.
 (Didn't receive it?
 Contact us.)